newrelic/newrelic-agent-control/docs/README.md

 ### Agents Health Reporting

-Following OpAMP specs, each Supervisor sends a AgentToServer message to Fleet Management after any health change.
+Following OpAMP specs, each Supervisor sends an AgentToServer message to Fleet Management after any health change.

 The message includes a detailed ComponentHealth structure containing information such as the agent's health status, start time, last error, etc.

 On an unhealthy check, the Super Agent:
 * Logs an error.
 * Creates an internal data structure for health that follows the Opamp specs including:
-  * A boolean set to `true` if agent is up and healthy.
+  * A boolean is set to `true` if the agent is up and healthy.
   * `last_error` seen, which corresponds with the previously logged message.
   * A human readable `status` that takes the full response of the defined interface.
   * A timestamp.